GrafVishna/gulp-tailwindcss-template/readme.md

 - Easy configuration using `config.js`
 - Live reload on file/assets changes using `browser-sync`
+- Support for PHP server with real-time reloading when files/assets are changed using browser synchronization
 - SCSS support
 - Minification of styles and scripts on production build
 - Image conversion into Webp Format and automatic creation of Picture Tag in the assembly `gulp-webp`